Susan B. Anthony Coin Value

 History of the Susan B. Anthony Dollar

 The Susan B. Anthony dollar arrived in 1979 as the first U.S. circulating coin to feature a real woman — a landmark in American numismatic history.
-In particular, Congress chose Anthony, the 19th-century suffragist and civil rights activist, as a recognition of the women's rights movement.
-Notably, Frank Gasparro, Chief Engraver of the U.S. Mint, designed the portrait that would appear on the obverse, while the reverse recycled the iconic Apollo 11 eagle-landing design from the Eisenhower dollar.
+Congress chose Anthony, the 19th-century suffragist and civil rights activist, as a recognition of the women's rights movement.
+Frank Gasparro, Chief Engraver of the U.S. Mint, designed the portrait that appears on the obverse, while the reverse recycled the iconic Apollo 11 eagle-landing design from the Eisenhower dollar.

-However, the coin immediately ran into a serious practical problem.
+The coin immediately ran into a serious practical problem.
 At 26.5mm in diameter, the SBA dollar was only slightly larger than a quarter — and its reeded edge and similar color made the two coins easy to confuse in everyday transactions.
 The public disliked it intensely.
-Specifically, vending machine operators struggled to calibrate their equipment, and cashiers made constant errors.
+Vending machine operators struggled to calibrate their equipment, and cashiers made constant errors.
 Despite enormous mintages in 1979 and 1980, the coins piled up in Federal Reserve vaults rather than circulating.

 The 1981-S proof was struck in two varieties — Type 1 (flat S mintmark) and the scarcer Type 2 (rounded S).
 The Type 2 is significantly rarer and commands strong premiums in cameo and deep cameo grades.
 This is the single most valuable regular-issue SBA variety.

 Early 1979 Philadelphia strikes feature a narrow rim with the date set farther from the edge.
 Later dies produced a wider rim with the date closer to the edge — the "Near Date" or Wide Rim variety.
-As a result, the Wide Rim 1979-P is noticeably scarcer and worth a meaningful premium over the common Narrow Rim.
+The Wide Rim 1979-P is noticeably scarcer and worth a meaningful premium.

 The 1979-S proof exists in two types: Type 1 with a filled, blob-like S mintmark, and Type 2 with a clearer, more defined S. The Type 2 was struck later in the year and is considerably scarcer.
 In PR-69 Deep Cameo, Type 2 examples command multiples of the Type 1 price.

 The 1999 issues were struck purely to meet transit system demand.
-Notably, both Philadelphia and Denver produced far fewer coins than earlier years.
-In mint state grades MS-67 and above, 1999 SBA dollars are genuinely scarce and command strong premiums over earlier dates.
+Both Philadelphia and Denver produced far fewer coins than earlier years.
+In mint state grades MS-67 and above, 1999 SBA dollars are genuinely scarce and command strong premiums.

 Even the most common SBA dates — 1979-P, 1980-P — become legitimately scarce in MS-67 and above.
 Original mint luster, sharp strikes, and virtually mark-free surfaces push these into collector territory regardless of mintage numbers.